The AC Buehler Library will not be accepting donations until further notice.

 The AC Buehler Library will also not accept books in poor condition including items that are:

-Donations are accepted with the understanding that once accepted, they become the property of Elmhurst College.
+Donations are accepted with the understanding that once accepted, they become the property of Elmhurst University.
 They cannot be returned.
 The library reserves the right to exchange, discard, or sell donated material.
 When materials are judged to be unsuited to our collections, we will make an effort to place them appropriately.
 Donations added to the collection may be subsequently withdrawn when they are worn or when their content is no longer current or no longer supports the curriculum.

-Elmhurst College does not appraise the value of gifts.
+Elmhurst University does not appraise the value of gifts.
 Questions regarding tax deductions are best referred to the U.S. Internal Revenue Service or a personal tax advisor.
 An informal thank you note will be provided by the AC Buehler Library with the type and number of items donated and a formal acknowledgement will be provided by from the Office of Institutional Advancement.

 For more information or to arrange a large collection donation, please contact Jennifer Paliatka, Reference & Instruction Librarian at (630) 617-3158 or firstname.lastname@example.org